 ‘LEI code’: the global Legal Entity Identifier assigned to entities, which uniquely identifies a party to a financial transaction;

 ‘Impairment stages’: categories of impairment as defined in IFRS 9.5.5.
 ‘Stage 1’ refers to impairment measured in accordance with IFRS 9.5.5.5.
 ‘Stage 2’ refers to impairment measured in accordance with IFRS 9.5.5.3.
 ‘Stage 3’ refers to impairment on credit-impaired assets as defined in Appendix A of IFRS 9.

+‘ESRB recommendation on closing real estate data gaps’ refers to the Recommendation of the European Systemic Risk Board of 31 October 2016 on closing real estate data gaps (ESRB/2016/14)

 Conventions